script26/server-security-and-privacy-guide/README.md

 - Or as guidance you can use distroless as a build stage in your dockerfile builds
 - Possibly try out GVisor
 - Production made OS ready for use
+- Usually runs on hypervisor as well (or baremetal)

 ## Or use a hypervisor with unikernels
 - Instead of containers, you would just run the bare app on a VM, from the hypervisor